Charlotte Jones, Chief Executive

 Zoe Bateman, General Manager

 Zoe studied Performing Arts at London Metropolitan University and has a post-grad diploma in Digital Marketing.
-After a short stint as an actor she found her place in arts management, working for the King’s Head Theatre, Ustinov Studio: Bath Theatre Royal and Barbican Centre.
-Prior to ITC, Zoe worked for Greenwich & Lewisham Young People’s Theatre, where she progressed from Admin & Marketing Assistant to General Manager.
-Her responsibilities included finance, HR, marketing, graphic design, tour booking and project management.
-Zoe has trained as a Mental Health First Aider and is currently completing Counselling Skills Level 1.
+After a short stint as an actor she found her place in arts management, working for the King’s Head Theatre, Ustinov Studio: Bath, Barbican Centre, then as GM at GLYPT for 6 years.
+Zoe has trained as a Mental Health First Aider, and is currently training for her Certificate in Counselling Skills.

 Kevin Dunn, Finance Manager